Seteco/Somorrostro/Home.md

 - _Do you use it?_

+  - **open github issues** for the things that are not working well for you.
+This will help us make netdata better.
   - **contribute to documentation**.
 We have left the wiki open for anyone to edit.
 If any area needs further details, you can edit that page. (of course we monitor all edits - so please try to contribute and not destroy things).
-  - **open github issues** for the things that are not working well for you.
-This will help us make netdata better.

-- _Do you have other special skills?_
+- _Do you have special skills?_

-  - are you a marketing guy?
+  - are you a **marketing** guy?
 Help us setup a **social media strategy** to build and grow the netdata community.
-  - are you a dev-ops guy?
+  - are you a **devops** guy?
 Help us setup and maintain the public global servers.
-  - are you a linux packaging guy?
-Help us **distribute pre-compiled packages** of netdata for all major distributions.
+  - are you a **linux packaging** guy?
+Help us **distribute pre-compiled packages** of netdata for all major distributions, or help netdata be included in official distributions.

-- _Do you just love it?_

-  - **spread the word**.
-Give the project a star, post on facebook, twitter, etc. Let others know.
-I have been developing netdata for 3 years.
-The best progress though has been done once users started using it. **The more people using, the better the project is**.

-- _Do you hate it?_

-  - we are very sorry... but **let us know why**.
-We are trying hard to make netdata the best possible, and if it is not good for you, it would be very helpful for the project to let us know what bothers you, what is not good enough for your case.

 ## Why you wrote data collection?